nicolabs/nicolabs.net/_posts/2015-11-08-Python-versus-Shell-scripting-from-experience.md

 A quick "pros & cons" to choose between Python or Shell scripting, from what I've observed through the years.

-This could probably apply to [other high level script languages][1] vs shell.
+This could probably apply to other high level script languages* vs shell.

-[1]: # "Like Ruby, but not like Perl, as it shares more with shells from my point of view, like unreadable syntax and execution speed."
+\* *Like Ruby, but not like Perl, as it shares more with shells from my point of view, like unreadable syntax and execution speed.*

 ## Choose Python for :